pjhppo/PropHunt_Template/README.md

 <h3> How to change variables</h3>

-To make changes in the game you can go in the Hierachy and select the "Managers" folder there are the most customizables settings for the template.
+To make changes in the game you can go in the Hierarchy and select the "Managers" folder there are the most customizables settings for the template.

 <br><img src = "docs/images/howto/wherearevariables.png" alt = "variables img" width="600"></img><br>